worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

 ```

 - If the command fails, try these possible solutions:
-  - Login to docker hub from docker or podman cli: `docker login docker.io` or `podman login docker.io`
+  - Log in to Docker Hub from Docker or Podman CLI: `docker login docker.io` or `podman login docker.io`
-  - Disable configuration cache in the by setting the line `./gradlew --configuration-cache buildImage`
+  - Disable configuration cache by setting the line `./gradlew --configuration-cache buildImage`
-  - Apply ktor plugin the project root *build.gradle.kts* as follows: `alias(libs.plugins.ktor) apply false`
+  - Apply the Ktor plugin in the project root *build.gradle.kts* as follows: `alias(libs.plugins.ktor) apply false`
   - On macOS, install `docker-credential-helper` with `brew install docker-credential-helper`
-  - If still you encounter issues with the above task, you can try a more manual approach.
+  - If you still encounter issues with the above task, you can try a more manual approach.
-  - If you use podman, you can also follow this approach proposed by [thunderbiscuit/podman-ktor-deploy](https://github.com/thunderbiscuit/podman-ktor-deploy).
+  - If you use Podman, you can also follow this approach proposed by [thunderbiscuit/podman-ktor-deploy](https://github.com/thunderbiscuit/podman-ktor-deploy).
 A dedicated section is provided below.
 - Once the image is built, you can publish it manually or with the `publishImage` task.
 The latter can be configured in the `build.gradle.kts` file as follows:

   ```kotlin